 The lifespan of your battery depends on everything from driving habits to truck health to climate.
-You can get five years out of a good battery and a quality truck.
+You can get five years out of a good battery and a well-kept truck.
 Expect closer to four years if your truck is frequently exposed to cold.

 Q: How many CCAs do I need for a diesel?

 Short for cold-cranking amps, CCA is a good metric to assess a battery’s ability.
 Look for 800 CCAs at a minimum if you have two batteries.
 If you’re relying on a single battery for your diesel truck, make sure it has a minimum of 1,000 CCAs.

 Cold-cranking amps refers to the performance ability of your battery right when you start it up (cold crank it).
 The higher the cranking amps, the better, since it reflects the overall strength of the battery.
 Keep in mind that CCAs are assessed at 32 degrees, so temperature changes can impact the battery’s ability.